Western diamondback rattlesnake

-The western diamondback rattlesnake or Texas diamond-back (Crotalus atrox) is a rattlesnake species and member of the viper family, found in the southwestern United States and Mexico.
+The western diamondback rattlesnake (Crotalus atrox) or western diamond-backed rattlesnake, is a rattlesnake species and member of the viper family, found in the southwestern United States and Mexico.
 Like all other rattlesnakes and all other vipers, it is venomous.
 It is likely responsible for the majority of snakebite fatalities in northern Mexico and the greatest number of snakebites in the U.S. No subspecies are currently recognized.

 It lives in elevations from below sea level up to 6500 feet.
 This species ranges throughout the Southwestern United States and northern half of Mexico.
 Currently, western diamondback rattlesnakes are not threatened or endangered.

 Common names

 Other common names for this species include western diamond-backed rattlesnake, adobe snake, Arizona diamond rattlesnake, coon tail, desert diamond-back, desert diamond rattlesnake, fierce rattlesnake, spitting rattlesnake, buzz tail, Texan rattlesnake, Texas diamond-back, and Texas rattler.

 Description

 Adults commonly grow to 120 cm in length.
 Specimens over 150 cm are infrequently encountered, while those over 180 cm are very rare, and the largest reported length considered to be reliable is 213 cm.
 Males become much larger than females, although this difference in size does not occur until after they have reached sexual maturity.
 Rattlesnakes of this species considered medium-sized weigh up to 1.23 to 2.7 kg, while very large specimens can reportedly weigh up to 6.7 kg.
-Overall, it is probably the second largest-bodied species of rattlesnake, behind only its close cousin the eastern diamondback rattlesnake, and is also the second largest of North American venomous snakes (the bushmasters, which attain probably similar weights and greater total length, occur up as far as Nicaragua).
+Overall, it is likely the second largest-bodied species of rattlesnake, behind only its close cousin the eastern diamondback rattlesnake.
+It is also the second largest of North American venomous snakes (the bushmasters, which attain similar weights and greater total length, occur up as far as Nicaragua).